geosolutions-it/scripts/tomcat-mngmt/readme.txt

+These Instructions are valid both for Ubuntu and CentOs scripts.
+The Ubuntu version use the start-stop-daemon command instead of daemon command.

-the tomcatService script depends on tomcatRunner, the script assumes the presence of setenv.sh script in $CATALINA_BASE/bin directory.
+The tomcatService script depends on tomcatRunner, the script assumes the presence of setenv.sh script in $CATALINA_BASE/bin directory.

 1) copy both files into /etc/init.d folder, set execution permission and owner to root.